The Best Paris Hidden Gems (That Aren’t Food)

 You will feel like you are climbing forever, but the station staircase is worth seeing.
 It’s decorated with images of the Montmartre area around the station, including Basilique du Sacré-Cœur.
 And once you reach the top you’ll be in lovely and artsy Montmartre.

 You’ll find the Place Dauphine at the western end of Île de la Cité, just beyond the 17th Century Pont Neuf (New Bridge) with its statue of Henry IV.
-The triangle shaped place is surrounded on all sides by buildings, which makes you feel quite a bit hidden away from the bustle of the city.
+The triangle-shaped place is surrounded on all sides by buildings, which makes you feel quite a bit hidden away from the bustle of the city.
 It’s a true secret place in Paris.

 12. Sit on the very tip of Île de la Cité in Square du Vert-Galant

 At the very western tip of Île de la Cité in the Seine is a small park called the Square du Vert-Galant (named for Henry IV).
-The large trees on the outer edges of the little park make it much less noticeable and much more private feeling than you would think considering its location.
+The large trees on the outer edges of the little park make it much less noticeable and more private than you would think considering its location.

 13. Admire the church of Saint-Severin in the Latin Quarter